lauripe/lauripe.github.io/docs/_posts/2022-04-01-security-basics-h1.markdown

         - Instead of trivial run-and-gun cyber-mischief, the model concentrates on so called Advanced Persistent Threat (APT), where the attacker might use years to discreetly close upon the objectives
         - Key takeaway in the model is, that when any of the phases is disturbed, the outcome is also compromised
         - Countermeasures are set against these known 7 phases, including constant monitoring of the attempted measures.
-        - By identifying and collecting indicators against the known phases, the model provides a framework for assigning  mitigations against also the probable upcoming efforts - leading into a cat and mouse game of adversarial engineering.
+        - By identifying and collecting indicators against the known phases, the model provides a framework for assigning  mitigations against also the probable upcoming efforts.

 - MITRE ATT&CK is maintained by a non-profit organization
     - Provides a [highly detailed framwork](https://attack.mitre.org/matrices/enterprise/) of the structure and applicaple methods for cyber warfare and general mischief, along with their corresponding mitigations.